espocrm/documentation/docs/development/services.md

 ### Extending existing Record service

 Note: It's not recommended to use class inheritance for customization but utilize [means the framework](metadata/record-defs.md).
+The ability to extend service class is a legacy.

 Service `custom/Espo/Custom/Services/Opportunity.php`: